best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Analysts using code as a means to perform analysis could heavily benefit from at least partially applying such practices in their own codebases.

 This chapter will try to condense some key messages and guidelines from these practices for use by code writing analysts.
-That said, reading and learning more about these practices is likely to benefit the quality of your code and is **highly encouraged**.
+That said, reading and learning more about these practices is likely to benefit the quality of your code and is highly encouraged.

 ### Simplicity